learn-co-curriculum/active-record-associations-and-migrations/README.md

 ## What are Active Record Associations?

-We already know that we can build our classes such that they associate to one another.
+We already know that we can build our classes such that they associate with one another.
 We also know that it takes a lot of code to do it.
 Active Record associations allow us to associate models *and their analogous database tables* without having to write tons of code.